COVID-19 – FAQs

 What happens if I am put into quarantine in my challenge destination and who will cover the cost of this?

-Travel insurers may not cover the costs of medical expenses incurred whilst choosing to travel in a country known to have a coronavirus risk.
 You must check your travel insurance policy to see whether you are covered – as mentioned above this may depend on when you purchased the policy.

 We always recommend bringing a contingency fund for emergencies for circumstances such as this.